pearcej/pearcej.github.io/csc236/index.md

     - Reiterate [Strategies for Success](https://docs.google.com/document/d/1Dlv67ua7t2ARod6lOVhmzkAJs54IUzxT2yqPpOhQAAw/edit?usp=sharing)
     - Begin [T06: Measuring Algorithmic Efficiency](https://docs.google.com/document/d/1J8QWnNskE9lh8bacVjmuVfLxvt3zSB-W0uuOxSLazDo/edit?usp=sharing)
   - Outside of class:
       - Announcement: There will be a reading quiz on Wednesday, September 18, 2019 on Chapter 2 of [Problem Solving with Algorithms and Data Structures using C++](https://runestone.academy/runestone/books/published/cppds/index.html).
-Be sure to use the book cppds,  the course csc236-DS-F19, and a login using your Berea email and username.
+Be sure to use our course csc236-DS-F19, and a login using your Berea email and username.
 Note: This chapter covers some of the most important content in the course.
 It is important reading, so don't shortchange yourself.
 You might even find time to read it twice!
     - Continue to make progress on [L04: Beetle ADT](https://docs.google.com/document/d/1aJ4K8-t6TolKCZujciNQxlLhrK8ShRFW3Z0_5WgLAxc/edit?usp=sharing) Milestone 2 due by Wednesday, September 18, 2019.
     full completion due on Friday, September 20, 2019.